-The shock assembly can be adjusted to vary the amount of pre-load applied to the springs.
-This allows the operator to customize the ride according to operator's weight and/or operating conditions.
+The shock assembly can be adjusted in two ways to allow the operator to customize the ride according to operator's weight and/or operating conditions.
+You have the option of adjusting the spring pre-load and/or the upper mounting position.